zammad/zammad-admin-documentation/manage/report-profiles.rst

     :alt: Screenshot shows creation of report profile

-This example shows the statistics of all tickets of the organization "Awesome Customer" that were created in the last month.
+This example shows the statistics of all tickets of the organization "Awesome Customer Inc." that were created in the last month.

 All configured report profiles are displayed in the reporting area and you can switch between them with one click.
-Have a look in the next section to learn some basics about the usage of the reporting.
+Have a look at the next section to learn some basics about the usage of the reporting.

 Using the reporting